Only open to master’s students in Psychology with specialisation Social and Organisational Psychology.

 Upon completion of the course, students will have:

-* Developed a critical look on theory and research on inter-group relations; and
+Developed a critical look on theory and research;

-* Developed and “pitched” applications of theory on intergroup relations to tackle specific societal problems.
+Developed and “pitched” applications of theory on intergroup relations; and

 For the timetables of your lectures, work groups and exams, please select your study programme in: